airshipit/airshipctl/docs/source/cli/airshipctl_cluster_get-kubeconfig.md

 Retrieves kubeconfig of the cluster and prints it to stdout.

-If you specify clusterName, kubeconfig will have a CurrentContext set to clusterName and will have its context defined.
+If you specify CLUSTER_NAME, kubeconfig will have a CurrentContext set to CLUSTER_NAME and will have its context defined.

-If you don't specify clusterName, kubeconfig will have multiple contexts for every cluster in the airship site.
+If you don't specify CLUSTER_NAME, kubeconfig will have multiple contexts for every cluster in the airship site.
 Context names will correspond to cluster names.
 CurrentContext will be empty.